iron-software/IronPdf.Examples/how-to/creating-pdfs-csharp-amazon-aws-lambda/README.md

 <script src="https://gist.github.com/ironsoftwarebuild/b700ca3ee47f405c257e72b2f8a33d52.js"></script>
 ```

-## 3. Installing IronPDF (Linux) NuGet Package
+## 3. Adding IronPDF (Linux) NuGet Package

-To integrate `IronPdf.Linux`:
+Here’s how to include the `IronPdf.Linux` package:

-1. Right-click on References in the Solution Explorer, navigate to Manage NuGet Packages.
+1. Right-click References in Solution Explorer, then choose Manage NuGet Packages.
-2. Click on Browse and type `IronPdf.Linux` in the search bar.
+2. Use Browse to locate and add the `IronPdf.Linux` package.
-3. Select and install the package.
+3. Confirm and execute the installation.

-## 4. Adjusting the FunctionHandler Code
+## 4. Customizing the FunctionHandler Code

-In this example, we create a PDF from the [IronPDF website](https://ironpdf.com/) and store it in the `/tmp` directory.
-To view this PDF, you must transfer it to a service like S3.
+Below is how to adapt your Lambda function to generate and store a PDF from the [IronPDF homepage](https://ironpdf.com/) in the `/tmp` directory.
+Remember to subsequently transfer this PDF to a service like Amazon S3 for storage and retrieval.

-Here’s an essential configuration for the temporary folder when utilizing IronPDF on AWS Lambda: use **TempFolderPath** and **CustomDeploymentDirectory** properties.

 ```csharp
 public Casing FunctionHandler(string input, ILambdaContext context)